-CETEC’s recent research shows that Premium Grade Buildings, as defined by the Property Council of Australia’s ‘Guide to Office Building Quality', reduce the amount of hazardous bushfire smoke contaminants inhaled by their occupants by 90%.
+As an example, CETEC’s research in early 2020 showed that Premium Grade Buildings, as defined by the Property Council of Australia’s ‘Guide to Office Building Quality', reduce the amount of hazardous bushfire smoke contaminants inhaled by their occupants by 90%.

 But what about the rest of us?